DFE-Digital/bat-design-history/app/posts/teacher-success/2025-09-01-first-emails.md

 - SCITT trainees: 3,135 recipients, sent on Sunday 24 August at 9.30am.
 - University trainees: 5,673 recipients, sent on Sunday 24 August at 9.30am.

-Each group received two subject line variants:
+Each group received two subject line variants that included the trainees first name:

-1. |FNAME|, prepare for your training and read advice from past trainees
+1. FIRST NAME, prepare for your training and read advice from past trainees
-2. |FNAME|, you're almost ready to start your training!
+2. FIRST NAME, you're almost ready to start your training!

 ![A screenshot showing the first email sent](firstemail.png)